 If you have any questions please get in touch - firstname.lastname@example.org

 What do previous attendees think?

 Cameron, Medical Aspirations 2011, UEA Norwich Medical School Graduate 2018

 How did you hear about Medical Aspirations?

 I heard about the Medical Aspirations scheme during sixth form, and was very excited by the idea.
 As somebody who’s never had any family attend university, I was very unsure about the process of applying, but Medical Aspirations made things really clear and simple.
 It made getting into medical school feel like a possibility.

 What are you doing now?

 I have just graduated, and managed to get my first-choice job in the UK, working as a foundation year 1 doctor in Edinburgh.
 I can look back at the Medical Aspirations scheme as the first step in this journey to getting my dream job - without the scheme I would have struggled to have the confidence and knowledge to apply and get into medical school.

-What happens on the residential experience?
+What happens at the events?